justinmeiners/efficient-programming-with-components/07_min_range.md

 [^emptyrange]: Many languages struggle with empty ranges because they prefer their algorithms
     to work with values instead of iterators.
-    For example, they might return `nil` or a boolean which indicates whether the value was found or not.
+    For example, they might return `nil` or a boolean which indicates whether the value was found or not, or they may throw an exception.

-    Of course, unless they are dealing with a nice language, this adds a few lines of code, or the possiblity that you forget to check for the nil case, and perhaps restricts the algorithm to reference types only.
+    Of course, this adds a few lines of code, or the possibility that you forget to check for the nil case, and perhaps restricts the algorithm to reference types only.

 [half-open]: https://mathworld.wolfram.com/Half-ClosedInterval.html